dalibo/ldap2pg/docs/install.md

 # On CentOS 6

+PGDG repository provides RPM packages for CentOS6.

-On CentOS 6, you have to run `ldap2pg` with Python2.6 and some forward compatibility dependencies.
+To install from source, you have to run `ldap2pg` with Python2.6 and some forward compatibility dependencies.

 ``` console
 # yum install -y epel-release